luyunghsiang/yhluweb/_sources/prospective.rst.txt

   you want to accomplish before he writes the letters.
 Dr. Lu's letters state observable facts, such as (1) whether you have published a research paper?
 (2) is your software used by anyone else?
-(3) have you create research data used by anyone else?
+(3) have you created research data used by anyone else?

-- Dr. Lu does not write letters that say anything like "This student works very hard" or "This student learns a lot" or "This student enjoys my class" or "This student smiles to everyone"
+- Dr. Lu does not write letters that say anything like "This student works very hard" or "This student learns a lot" or "This student enjoys my class" or "This student smiles to everyone".

 - Before Dr. Lu writes letters for you, he will ask you for your project reports and presentations.
 Make sure you keep these